balcortex/100_days_code_web_development/README.md

 Today I learned the flex-basis property, which defines the item's size before the extra space is distributed.
 It behaves similarly to the width property (almost always).

+## Day 027 - 2023/09/29

+Today I learned the flex-direction property, which places the items in a row (default) or in a column (like a list, but fancier).